hadii-tech/production-ready-prestashop/README.md

 ![Scalable Prestashop Architecture Diagram](https://github.com/Zir0-93/zir0-93.github.io/blob/master/images/scalable_presta.png?raw=true)

 # Getting Started
-The deployment consists of various CloudFormation templates that are deployed using the [Terraform Provider for AWS](https://github.com/terraform-providers/terraform-provider-aws):
+The deployment consists of various CloudFormation templates that are deployed and teared down using the [Terraform Provider for AWS](https://github.com/terraform-providers/terraform-provider-aws):
   * `private-vpc.yaml`: Deploys containerized applications onto a cluster of EC2 hosts using Elastic Container Service.
 This stack runs containers on   hosts that are in a private VPC subnet.
 Outbound network traffic from the hosts must go out through a NAT gateway.
   * `efs-service.yaml`: Deploys an EFS file system with the appropriate folder mounts required for Prestashop ECS Containers.